 Yes, it gets the job done, and yes, it is complex at times (especially when you have a whole bunch of pages that are in need of redirecting).
 It becomes more and more stressful when there is a lot of them, and you start losing track of what is what and what leads to where.

-So, if you want to simplify the process and secure that your mental state is not destroyed in the long run, then I recommend you get yourself a plugin that deals not just with redirecting of the site, but it also helps you out with managing it.
+So, if you want to simplify the process and secure that your mental state is not destroyed in the long run, then I recommend you get yourself a Premium WordPress theme and plugin that deals not just with redirecting of the site, but it also helps you out with managing it.

 What exactly is a 301 redirect?